Cluster algebras and triangulated surfaces. Part II: Lambda lengths: Lambda lengths on opened surfaces

 By definition of the topology on $\TTSM$, the map $\Phi$ is continuous.
 It remains to show that $\Phi^{-1}$ is continuous.
 To do this, we must show that for an arbitrary arc $\baralpha\in\barAPSM$, the lambda length $\lambda(\baralpha)$ is a continuous function of the given coordinates.
 Let $\alpha = \varkappa(\baralpha)$ be the arc in $\APSM$ corresponding to~$\baralpha$.
 We can move from $T$ to a triangulation that contains $\alpha$ by a series of edge flips in quadrilaterals.
 For each such flip, Lemma~\ref{lem:ptolemy-opened} lets us write the lambda length of one lift of the new diagonal in terms of lambda lengths of lifts of the old arcs.
 (If we can write one lift of a given arc in terms of the given lambda coordinates, we can write all lifts in terms of these lambda coordinates by multiplying by appropriate powers of the $\lambda(p)$ for $p \in \barM$.)
 We end up inductively writing $\lambda(\baralpha)$ as an algebraic function with non-zero denominator in terms of the original coordinates.
 Thus each $\lambda(\baralpha)$ is a continuous function when pulled back to $\RR^{n+|\Mark|}$, so by definition of the topology on $\TTSM$ it follows that $\Phi^{-1}$ is continuous. \end{proof}

 We next wish to extend Proposition~\ref{pr:param-teich-opened} to the case of tagged triangulations, as in Remark~\ref{rem:param-teich-tagged}.

-\begin{definition}[\emph{Lambda lengths of tagged arcs on an opened surface}] For $\sigma\in\TTSM$ and $\gamma\in\ATSM$, define $\gamma_\sigma$ to be the unique infinite, non-self\/intersecting geodesic which at each notched end spirals \emph{against} the orientation chosen on $C_p$ and is otherwise as before.
+\begin{definition}[\emph{Lambda lengths of tagged arcs on an opened surface}] For $\sigma\in\TTSM$ and $\gamma\in\ATSM$, define $\gamma_\sigma$ to be the unique infinite, non-self\/inter\-secting geodesic which at each notched end spirals \emph{against} the orientation chosen on $C_p$ and is otherwise as before.
 For $p\in\barM$, set

 Let $\overline{M_p}$ be the point on $C_p$ a (signed) distance of $\nu(p)$ from $M_p$ in the direction against the orientation of~$C_p$.
 Define the \emph{conjugate perpendicular horocycle} $\overline h_p$ to be the horocycle passing through $\overline{M_p}$ and perpendicular to $C_p$ and to all geodesics spiraling against the orientation on~$C_p$.
 Finally, for $\bargamma\in\barATSM$, define $l(\bargamma)$ to be the length between intersections with horocycles as before, using the conjugate perpendicular horocycle for notched ends that meet an opened puncture.
 Specifically, if $\bargamma$ is notched at~$p$ and plain at~$q$, there is a unique path that is homotopic to $\bargamma$ and runs \begin{itemize} \item along $C_p$ from $M_p$ to $\overline{M_p}$ a distance of $\nu(p)$ against the orientation of~$C_p$, then \item along $\overline h_p$ from $\overline{M_p}$ to an intersection with $\bargamma_\sigma$, then \item along $\bargamma_\sigma$ to an intersection with $h_q$, then \item along $h_q$ to $M_q$. \end{itemize} There is a similar path if $\bargamma$ is notched at both ends.
 Set $\lambda(\bargamma)=e^{l(\bargamma)/2}$ as before.